jv199768/serverless-pipes-python/README.md

 At this point you can now synthesize the CloudFormation template for this code.

 ```
-$ cdk synth --all
+$ cdk synth
 ```

-or deploy using the following
+or deploy using the following (within the dentists' directory)

 ```
 $ cdk deploy --all